 Keep the soil moist during the first few weeks after sowing.

-How to Sow Basil in Pots?
+How to sow basil in pots?

 • Step 1: Add a 2-5 cm layer of clay pebbles

-• Step 5: Cover with compost
+• Step 5: Cover by gently pulling compost over with your fingers